amperity/amperity-docs/shared/destination_settings.rst

 .. setting-amazon-ads-audience-description-start

 The name of the audience that is managed by Amperity.
+Amperity will create a new audience if an audience in |destination-name| does not match exactly the name of the one sent from Amperity.

 .. setting-amazon-ads-audience-description-end